-Jump to: RECIPE | What is “Mulligan” Stew? | A Mexican Version
+Jump to: RECIPE | What is “Mulligan” Stew? | A Mexican Version | Step by Step Directions | FAQ

-What does Mulligan mean?
+What Is Mulligan Stew?

 The Mexican Version of Lentil Chorizo Stew